 The term 'safeguarding children, young people and adults at risk' embraces both reactive child protection and a preventative approach to keeping young people and adults safe.
-The statutory guidance 'Keeping Children Safe in Education 2019', Working Together to Safeguard Children 2018','The Protections of Freedom Act 2012', and the 'Safeguarding Vulnerable Groups Act 2006', are the key documents upon which this policy is predicated.
+The statutory guidance 'Keeping Children Safe in Education 2022', Working Together to Safeguard Children 2018','The Protections of Freedom Act 2012', and the 'Safeguarding Vulnerable Groups Act 2006', are the key documents upon which this policy is predicated.

 Safeguarding and promoting the welfare of children is defined for the purposes of this policy as: protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+The 2022 update to the statutory guidance, Keeping Children Safe in Education, highlights the need to widen our safeguarding focus to include "all forms of abuse".